lambda-feedback/compareExpressions/app/docs/user.md

 If `SI` is chosen then only units from the tables `Base SI units` and `Derived SI units` (below) are allowed (in combinations with prefixes).
 If `common` is chosen then all the units allowed by `SI` as well as those listed in the tables for `Common non-SI units`.
 If `imperial` is chosen the base SI units and the units listed in the `Imperial units` table are allowed.

-**Remark:** The different settings can also be combine, e.g. `SI common imperial` will allow all units.
+**Remark:** The different settings can also be combined, e.g. `SI common imperial` will allow all units.

+The default setting is to allow all units, i.e. `units_string` is set to `SI common imperial`.

 ### Notation and definition of units